AlexJinyuLiu/CSC207_Trader_Project/phase1/README.txt

 prompt you for valid user input.
 For menus, you will need to enter a number ranging from 0-10 to the corresponding menu number, and for other uses cases, simply enter the information as prompted.

-UML diagrams have been created for the src folder and the package AlertPack.
+UML diagrams have been created for the src folder and the package alertpack.
 Both of these diagrams are inside of the design.pdf file inside the phase1 folder.

 Instructions:
 1. Go to Intellij and click run.
 Navigate to then click 'main'.